nish-goel/nish-goel.github.io/_pages/markdown.md

 * ~~Born in Blackness: Africa, Africans, and the making of the modern world, 1471 to the Second World War~~
 * ~~Medieval Horizons: Why the Middle Ages Matter~~

-## Fall 2024
-* ~~What Went Wrong with Capitalism~~
-* The Future Is History: How Totalitarianism Reclaimed Russia
-* ~~The Tipping Point: How Little Things Can Make a Big Difference~~
-* Outliers: The Story of Success
-* The Hidden History of Burma: Race, Capitalism, and the Crisis of Democracy in the Twenty-first Century
-* ~~Why Nations Fail: The Origins of Power, Prosperity, and Poverty~~
-* The Vegetarian: a novel
-* Revenge of the Tipping Point: Overstories, Superspreaders, and the Rise of Social Engineering

 <!--
 ## Locations of key files/directories